 The financial services regulatory structure is now based on the Financial Services & Markets Act 2000 (FSMA) and on the rules and guidance of the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), the successors to the Financial Services Authority (FSA).
-Already complex, the structure continues to change in modern markets and exchanges.
-The very complexity of the regulatory framework means that now, more than ever before, specialist advice is essential for the regulatory authorities, those they regulate and those whose activities may be affected by financial services regulation.
+Already complex, the structure continues to address changes in modern markets, and financial products.
+These changes and the very complexity of the regulatory framework means that now, more than ever before, specialist advice is essential for those operating in the financial services industry, those seeking to raise capital in the financial markets, those whose activities may be affected by financial services regulation, and the regulatory authorities.

-Members of Chambers often advise and represent all three categories.
-In particular, we regularly represent clients before disciplinary tribunals, such as the FCA’s Regulatory Decisions Committee (RDC), the Financial Services & Markets Tribunal (FSMT), and we also advise those subject to regulatory investigations.
+Members of Chambers often advise and represent organisations, businesses and individuals who come within any of these categories.
+In particular, we regularly represent clients before disciplinary tribunals, such as the FCA’s Regulatory Decisions Committee (RDC), the Upper Tribunal (formerly the Financial Services & Markets Tribunal), and advise those subject to regulatory investigations.